-The DRL will come on when all of the following conditions are met:
+The dedicated DRL will come on when all of the following conditions are met:

-- The ignition is on and the engine is running.
+- The ignition is on.

 - The exterior lamp control is in AUTO.

 - The light sensor determines it is daytime.

-• The parking brake is released or the vehicle is not in P (Park).
+- The parking brake is released or the vehicle is not in P (Park).

-The taillamps, sidemarker lamps, instrument panel lights, and other lamps will not be on.
+The taillamps, instrument panel lights, and other lamps will not be on.

-The DRL turn off when the headlamps are turned to $\frac{1}{205}$ or the ignition is off.
+The DRL turn off when the headlamps are turned to 5005 or the ignition is off.